 \subsection{FL Attack Surface}

-The FL network is composed of clients, an aggregator, and the communications between them.
 During the training phase, clients train their datasets locally.
 A poisoned dataset, e.g., gathered from untrusted sources, will contaminate the client's model, polluting the aggregated model after submission.
-Furthermore, an attacker may compromise model exchanges by intercepting, eavesdropping, interrupting, or modifying the communications.
+Furthermore, an external attacker may compromise model exchanges by intercepting, eavesdropping, interrupting, or modifying the communications.

 Since FL is an iterative process, models are not required to be near convergence for using them.
 Hence, models can be threatened during the test phase by querying adversarial inputs, i.e., Adversarial Examples, or extracting private information, i.e., Model Inversion, by observing the model's outputs.
-Similarly, the aggregator might be threatened by external adversaries that mangled the aggregation process.
-Lastly, a malicious external actor could target the communications between clients and the aggregator through eavesdropping, interrupting, or altering communications.
+Similarly, external adversaries might threaten the aggregator that mangled the aggregation process.